Providing School Report Cards to Improve Quality and Pricing of Education in Pakistan

-Households in these villages spent an average of three to five percent of their monthly budget on each child’s schooling, with annual private school fees averaging about Rs 1,200 (approx. US$ 20).
+Households in these villages spent an average of 3 to 5 percent of their monthly budget on each child’s schooling, with annual private school fees averaging about PKR 1,200 (approx. US$20).
 While learning levels were generally low, test scores varied greatly across schools and private schools had higher test scores on average.
 At the beginning of the study, parents’ perceptions of school quality were aligned with patterns in the test scores, though there was room for improvement.
 School enrollment varied by gender, with average village enrollment rate around 76 percent for boys and 65 percent for girls.

 Providing report cards on child and school performance to schools and parents reduced private school fees, improved test scores, and increased enrollment.

-School Fees: Private school fees decreased by seventeen percent, or Rs 187 (approx. US$3), from an average of Rs 1,080 (approx. US$18).
+School Fees: Private school fees decreased by 17 percent, or PKR 187 (approx. US$3), from an average of PKR 1,080 (approx. US$18).
 The price declines were even greater among schools with initially high test scores.
-School fees among private schools with initial test scores in the top forty percent decreased by nearly 25 percent, or Rs 294 (approx. $5), from a baseline average of Rs 1,189 (approx. $20).
+School fees among private schools with initial test scores in the top 40 percent decreased by nearly 25 percent, or PKR 294 (approx. US$5), from a baseline average of PKR 1,189 (approx. US$20).
 The different price reduction levels between high and low quality private schools support the theory that in the absence of information, high quality private schools relied on higher prices to signal their quality.
 The report cards caused parents’ perceptions of school quality to be better aligned with test scores, suggesting that parents’ changed perceptions of school performance affected the fees that schools charged.